-Alright, back to today’s topic: the original Snow Queen characters that served as inspiration for the cast and crew of Heart of Ice.
-Obviously I decided to go in a different direction from Hans Cristian Andersen’s original story, but a few of the cast members of Heart of Ice come straight out of the fairy tale.
+The original Snow Queen characters that served as inspiration for the cast and crew of Heart of Ice.
+Obviously I decided to go in a different direction from Hans Christian Andersen’s original story, but a few of the cast members of Heart of Ice come straight out of the fairy tale.
 For starters, there is Rakel.

 Rakel/The Snow Queen: Rakel is my main character and the story mostly follows her, so that already is a huge difference, but I did take my cue from Andersen in Rakel’s character at the start of the story.
 She believes she is neutral–she’s not going to help the Chosen, but she’s certainly not going to stop them.
 The Snow Queen is not Anderson’s villain.
 If anything, her biggest fault is that she doesn’t understand humans, and she might be a little self-centered.
 You can see this echoed in Rakel, who views other humans with suspicion and doesn’t really know how to react to emotional situations.
 The snow queens also both own self-constructed ice palaces, and they are both lonely.
 How do I know this about the original Snow Queen?
 For starters, her palace is described as being cold, vast, and lonely, and I have to assume that if she liked being alone she wouldn’t have taken Kai.

 Now Rakel leaves most of her Snow Queen-esque traits behind her as the story progresses, but her love for her magic follows her, just as the original Snow Queen delighted in her own powers.